jmitch0901/FeedMyStarvingChildren/README.md

 > The Feed My Starving Pixels project operates on a MEAN stack.
 You must ensure NodeJS and MongoDB are properly installed on your computer.
 After each installation, ensure that you have access to the **node** and **mongod** command.
 If your system doesn't recognize these commands, check your system's enviroment variables!

-1. Download and install [NodeJS](https://nodejs.org/en/ "Go to NodeJS.org") installed on your computer.
+1. Download and install [NodeJS](https://nodejs.org/en/ 'Go to NodeJS.org') (v11.15.0 or below) installed on your computer.
 The _Recommended for Most Users_ version will do.

-2. Download and install [MongoDB](https://www.mongodb.org/downloads#production "Go to MongoDB.com") installed on your computer.
+2) Download and install [MongoDB](https://www.mongodb.org/downloads#production 'Go to MongoDB.com') installed on your computer.

 3. After MongoDB is installed, open terminal/command prompt.
 Start the Mongo Daemon: